 sudo apt install openssh-server

-Once the SSH server is installed, you can connect to your Jellyfin Media Server remotely using an SSH tunnel.
-Replace {server-ip-address} with your server’s IP address and enter the following command in your terminal:
+After installing the SSH server, connect to your Jellyfin Media Server remotely through an SSH tunnel.
+Replace {server-ip-address} with your server’s IP address and input the following command in your terminal:

 ssh {server-ip-address} -L 8096:localhost:8096